kateolmstead/playnomics-ios/README.md

 ## Tracking Intensity

-To track player intensity, PlayRM needs to know about UI events occurring in the game.
+To track user intensity, PlayRM needs to know about UI events occurring in the app.
 We provide an implementation of `UIApplication<UIApplicationDelegate>`, which automatically captures these events.
 In the **main.m** file of your iOS application, you pass this class name into the `UIApplicationMain` method:

 ```objectivec
 #import <UIKit/UIKit.h>